[For QuickBooks Desktop only]

-ACH Universal can write back a unique reference number into QuickBooks, using a different numbering sequence--even alphanumeric (such as ACH100, ACH101, etc.).
+ACH Universal can write back a unique reference number into the QuickBooks register, using a different numbering sequence--even alphanumeric (such as ACH100, ACH101, etc.).

-Then, when you go to print vendor checks, those processed by ACH Universal will have a sequence number in the register and will not appear in the list to print checks.
+After creating the ACH file, you will print the remaining checks that are still in the print queue in QuickBooks.
+Those processed by ACH Universal will have a sequence number in the register and will not appear in the list of checks to print.

 Note: This feature is designed for Vendor payments.